Alexander Lynggaard

 Alexander Lynggaard (born 27 March 1990) is a Danish handball player.
 He plays for Bjerringbro-Silkeborg Håndbold and the Danish national team.

+He has previously played for FCK Håndbold and Nordsjælland Håndbold in Denmark and Saint-Raphaël Var HB in France.

+He debuted for the Danish national team on 20 June 2015 against Poland.

-He competed at the 2016 European Men's Handball Championship.
+He competed at the 2016 European Men's Handball Championship, where Denmark finished 6th.